 All applicants that submit an online application will receive a personalized URL known as the Applicant Status Page.
 The Applicant Status Page shows which application materials have been received or are still outstanding in the ME department.
 The link will be sent once an applicant fills out and submits the Research Interest form.
 We encourage all applicants to check their Applicant Status Page daily as we are making adjustments to the application checklist on daily basis.
 During peak times, we may not update an applicant's page daily to to the high amount of applications being received during this time.

 I want to apply online.
 Do I need to apply to the "University of Michigan Rackham Graduate School," or should I apply to the College of Engineering?

 Applicants interested in applying to Mechanical Engineering Department are required to submit the Rackham Graduate School online application.
 If an applicant who intended to apply to ME submits the College of Engineering application, the applicant will be responsible for submitting the Rackham Graduate School application and pay any application fees.
 The Mechanical Engineering programs are a Rackham Graduate School program and not a College of Engineering program.

-Can I attend the University of Michigan part-time for the Ph.D.?
+Can I attend the University of Michigan part-time for the Ph.D. program?

 Ph.D. students are required to be enrolled full-time during the Fall and Winter terms.
 Additional information can be found on the Rackham Graduate School's Ph.D.
 Students and Registration Policy link.

-Can I get the Rackham application fee waived?
+Can I have the Rackham application fee waived?

 Application fee waivers/grants are available on a limited basis.
 Only U.S. Citizens and Permanent Residents are eligible for waiver consideration.
 Applicants interested in applying for a Rackham Graduate School fee waiver must contact email@example.com for more information.
 Documentation regarding the applicant's financial status is required to be submitted to the Rackham Graduate School.